The Co-operative Bank Balance Transfer Credit Card review November 2019

 What’s more, you won’t lose your 0% deal if you make a late payment (although there are plenty of other reasons not to miss a repayment – not least of all your credit record).
 So it might give you greater peace of mind than other lenders.

-If you also anticipate using the card for upcoming purchases, the card comes with an introductory offer of 0% on purchases for 4 months.
+You won’t earn any rewards, but if you also anticipate using the card for upcoming purchases, the card comes with an introductory offer of 0% on purchases for 4 months.
+It’s not a lot but it can help you spread out the cost of a big purchase.

 How does this card compare with other similar cards on the market?